donhamiltoniii/dondon-blog/src/content/food/poultry/turkey-and-rice.md

 cookTime: 30 minutes
 servings: like a million
 imgUrl:
 description: This is the most simple dinner ever.
 It has 4 ingredients.
-The rice doesn&#x27;t lend this dish to being made with frequency.
+The rice does not lend this dish to being made with frequency.
 But it is really good.
 notes:
 tags: [ground turkey, rice, spinach]
 ---